davidakennedy/a11yweekly.com/_src/pages/sponsor.md

 Price:

-- per issue: $20
+- per issue: $25
-- for one month: $60
+- for one month: $75
-- for four months: $280
+- for four months: $300
-- for six months: $420
+- for six months: $500
-- for the whole year: $900
+- for the whole year: $1000

 ## Reserved spots

 **Top Ad**: Booked through mid-October, 2026.
-**Classified Ad**: Three of three slots booked through October 2025.
+**Classified Ad**: Three of three slots available.

 ## Past sponsors